 More on Hillsdale College on the independent blog

-Hillsdale College offers 31 academic majors including Business, Sciences, History, Politics and English.
+Hillsdale College offers 36 academic majors including Economics, History, and English.

-The Hillsdale Chargers compete in NCAA Division II athletics in the GLIAC (Great Lakes Intercollegiate Athletic Association).
+The Hillsdale Chargers compete in NCAA Division II athletics in the Great Midwest Athletic Conference.

-Students participate in more than 100 clubs and orgs on campus.
+Students participate in close to 120 clubs and organizations on campus.

-Hillsdale offers rigorous academics, intramural sports, national fraternity and sorority houses, and widespread community volunteerism all nurture intellectual, physical, social and personal growth.
+Hillsdale offers rigorous academics, intramural sports, national fraternity and sorority houses, and widespread community volunteerism, all nurturing intellectual, physical, social, and personal growth.